jens-create/socialdata2023/docs/_site/index.md

 An article from 2021, [SAFETY THIRD: Hit-and-Run Driver Kills Deaf Man on Notorious Speedway that DOT Failed to Fix](https://nyc.streetsblog.org/2021/10/16/safety-third-hit-and-run-driver-kills-deaf-man-on-notorious-speedway-that-dot-failed-to-fix/), sheds light upon the fact there has been renovation projects on improving the safety of `Atlantic Avenue` since 2014.
 The project, which aimed to improve safety for pedestrians and cyclists, involved adding high visibility crosswalks and curb extensions, but critics state that it has not fundamentally altered the geometry of the street or provided traffic calming measures.
 The article argues that despite the renovation, the number of injuries on the roadway has remained high, and the project's Phase II does not even have funding.
 Thus, we highly recommend that the city should prioritize the renovation of Atlantic Avenue to improve the safety of the street.

+Let's look into the data and see if the work of the policymakers have made a change in the last 5 years or so...

 # Investigating the causes of accidents